AljoschaMeyer/image-dither/README.md

 `require('image-dither')` returns the `Dither` class, whose instances provide the following methods:

 ##### dither(buffer, width, options)
 This method takes a buffer or array representing the image to dither.
-The buffer is expected to consecutively store the r, g, b and a values for all pixels.
+The buffer is expected to consecutively store the channel values for all pixels.
 An example is the buffer used by [jimp](https://www.npmjs.com/package/jimp).
 The second argument is the width of the image - the engine needs to know where new lines start.

-Returns an array of the rgba values for all pixels of the new image and does not modify the passed buffer directly.
+Returns an array of the channel values for all pixels of the new image and does not modify the passed buffer directly.

 #### Options
 The following options can be set by passing an `options` object to the `Dither` constructor, by accessing the `options` object exposed by each `Dither` instance, or by passing an `options` object to the `dither()`method.